-The following policies apply to the access, use, and disclosure of Protected Health Information (PHI) or Personally Identifiable Information (PII) (collectively referred to as "Information") by CyncHealth staff and/or Participants through the CyncHealth Health Information Exchange (HIE) and other CyncHealth data analytics services being made available to Participants in CyncHealth (the HIE and other services are collectively referred to as the "System").
+The following policies apply to the access, use, and disclosure of Protected Health Information (PHI) or Personally Identifiable Information (PHI) by Participants (collectively referred to as "Information") through the CyncHealth Health Information Exchange (HIE) and other CyncHealth data analytics services being made available to Participants in CyncHealth (the HIE and other services are collectively referred to as the "System").
 These policies will be reviewed and revised as needed based on the evolution of the System and any changing regulatory guidance.
 All capitalized terms will have the same meaning as defined below or as provided in the Data Sharing Participation Agreement ("Participation Agreement") or the Health Insurance Portability and Accountability Act ("HIPAA"), all as amended from time to time.

-These CyncHealth Privacy Policies ("Policies"), taken together with privacy policies already deployed by Participants as covered entities under HIPAA or federal requirements, form a comprehensive array of administrative safeguards addressing the privacy of PHI or PII.
+These CyncHealth Governing Principles and Policies ("Policies"), taken together with privacy policies already deployed by Participants as covered entities under HIPAA or federal requirements, form a comprehensive array of administrative safeguards addressing the privacy of PHI or PII.
+CyncHealth reserves the right to make changes to the Policies.
+Notice of changes may be provided by posting the amendment, along with its effective date, on the CyncHealth website www.cynchealth.org, as well as providing written notice via email to Participant, if such changes are material.